 Because history focuses on change, social complexity, and culture, it forms a strong complement to other programs at UGA that explore similiar questions.
 Many history courses already count toward minors and certificates in different interdisciplinary programs, and you can count on a lot of cross-pollination if you pursue one of these tracks alongside history:

-►NEW Certificate program: Georgia now also offers an Interdisciplinary Undergraduate Certificate Program in Museum Studies that provides a broad overview of the history of museums as well as knowledge of museum theory, methodology, and practice consistent with contemporary national and international standards.
+►NEW UGA now offers an Interdisciplinary Undergraduate Certificate Program in Museum Studies that provides a broad overview of the history of museums as well as knowledge of museum theory, methodology, and practice consistent with contemporary national and international standards.
 The program gives particular attention to issues of museum history, ethics, multiculturalism, the relationships of museums to communities and diverse audiences, educational programs, and an examination of diverse types of collections and interpretations.

 As the oldest and the most diverse continent in the World, Africa provides one of the best venues for the study of the human and nature relationships especially with the impact of issues such as urbanization, deforestation, soil erosion, climate change and wildlife conservation.
 The diversity of the continent is highlighted in every aspect of life: the people, the languages, the vegetation, the political traditions, the economic practices, the belief systems, world views and so on.
 The Minor or Certificate in African Studies provides students with an understanding of this unique and diverse continent.
 This will not only heighten the students’ sensitivity to the changing nature of the world but it will also improve their comprehension of globalization and interrelationships of all human history and culture.